anas-rabhi/openai-realtime-python/README.md

 # Python implementation of the OpenAI Realtime Assistant API

-The current OpenAI doc is in React, waiting for python implementation, here is a python implementation of the OpenAI Realtime Assistant API.
+The current OpenAI doc is in React, waiting for python implementation, here is a python implementation of the OpenAI Realtime Assistant API (No longer used because llamaindex implemented a nice python app).

 ## Installation